alvaro83/CI-Tools/README.md

                              the test cases that fail simultaneously in both local and reference jobs
        --color               Show results with beautiful colors
+       --compare COMPARE     Number of previous executions to the reference one to compare with.
+Useful to see if there are unstable test cases
+       --test-suite TEST_SUITE [TEST_SUITE ...]
+                             Test suite names to filter results

 Example of usage: